landyzhuo/landyzhuo.github.io/README.md

 # Prospective Computational Cognitive Scientist

 ### About Me
-Hi, I'm Landy- a Taiwanese high school junior who aims to become a research scientist in the field of computational cognitive scinece.
+Hi, I'm Landy- a Taiwanese high school junior who aims to become a researcher in the field of computational cognitive science.
 Feel free to reach out to me via <a href="mailto:landy_zhuo@outlook.com">landy_zhuo@outlook.com</a>.

 ### Education
 - Dulwich College Suzhou, 2022-2023